hellocodeco/exist-api-docs/docs/reference/creating_attributes.md

 Returns a JSON object with `success` and `failed` fields containing your requested attributes.
 Returns `200 OK` if all attributes were successful or `202 Created` if some failed.
 Each object in the `failed` array will contain an `error` description and `error_code` string.

+Note that the `name` field is not guaranteed to match the `label` and will only be known in advance if the attribute is created from a template.
+To be sure of the `name` of your created attribute, read it from the response.

 ```json
 { "success": [
     { "template":"facebook_reactions",